supleed2/EIE4-FYP/writeup.md

 - **Chapter 4 - Implementation** - Details the design decisions made during development and features of the project as completed
 - **Chapter 5 - Testing and Results** - Covers testing throughout the project used to verify functional correctness of the design and measure performance
 - **Chapter 6 - Evaluation** - Evaluates the project on progress against the identified objectives and areas that can be improved
-- **Chapter 7 - Conclusion** - Concludes the project, including insights into future work
+- **Chapter 7 - Conclusions** - Concludes the project, including insights into future work

 # Background